 With their MAP assessment in hand, the board followed my recommendation to work with the tribal council more closely.
 They met shortly after receiving the written report to review the report’s findings.
 What happened next was truly astounding.

-The tribal council immediately authorized the tribe’s housing authority to apply for a $630,000 Housing and Urban Development tribal grant to support the redevelopment of the museum and its expansion as a cultural center—which they received.
+The nonprofit museum board and the tribal council implemented a new memorandum of understanding between the two separate organizations concerning future support.
+The tribal council then immediately authorized the tribe’s housing authority to apply for a $630,000 Housing and Urban Development tribal grant to support the redevelopment of the museum and its expansion as a cultural center—which they received.
 A few months later, the museum approached me to continue working with them beyond my peer reviewer role.
 They asked me to write a $75,000 proposal to IMLS’s Native American/Native Hawaiian museum grant program to support capacity building, collections storage, and content development for the renewed facility, which the museum also received.

 Ten months after my MAP visit, I was again back at the Sierra Mono Museum, this time to meet with elders, tribal council staff, museum board members, and the principals from San Francisco-based architecture firm, Barcelon Jang, for a day-long design charrette to plan a new museum facility.
 It was a genuine pleasure and honor to be invited to join this meeting.
 Over the next six months, I joined a design review committee to work with the architects to develop architectural plans.